Instructor: Laura Waudby

 This class will lay out a plan for teaching scent articles.
 Step-by-step, it will guide those who have not yet begun training and for those stuck on how to progress.

-We will dicuss using a food based method to kick start the dogs' learning that it is a scent based activity and how to quickly fade the food as a prompt.
+We will discuss using a food based method to kick start the dogs' learning that it is a scent based activity and how to quickly fade the food as a prompt.
 Common problems in teaching articles will be discussed, from freezing over the pile to grabbing the first one they come across.
 If your dog has already started scent articles using a different method, we can discuss a plan for getting you back on track with the method you're currently using, or try and pick a method that will work best for your dog.
-(Note the lectures will discuss a food association method of teaching articles, if you are interested in a free shaping approach I recommend taking Obedience Skillbuilding 1 instead.)
+(Note the lectures will discuss a food association method of teaching articles if you are interested in a free shaping approach I recommend taking Obedience Skillbuilding 1 instead.)

-While a retrieve will eventually be needed for the full scent article exercise, it is not neccessary to begin this class.
+While a retrieve will eventually be needed for the full scent article exercise, it is not necessary to begin this class.
 Those dogs without a retrieve and dogs who tend toward grabbing behaviors will be taught to indicate their choice with a sustained nose touch to a flat metal/wood/leather item.
+In fact, most dogs I strongly recommend training with a flat article so we can separate out the act of scenting from the act of retrieving.

-The full progression to scent article training will be discussed in the lectures, however students who are starting at step 1 should not expect to completely master all the exercises in the 6 weeks.
+The full progression to scent article training from step 1 to the full formal exercise with a retrieve will be discussed in the lectures.
+However, students who are starting at step 1 should not expect to completely master all the exercises and games in the 6 weeks.

 Here is recent team Sue and Brinkley showing their progression from this class!